denningta/angular-sanity-starter/README.md

   Run `npm install` in the `sanity` directory to install Sanity dependencies.

 ## 2. Set up Sanity
-  Log in to Sanity and create a new project.
+  Sign up or Log in to [Sanity](https://www.sanity.io/) and create a new project.

-  Copy the project ID and paste into `sanity/sanity.json`.
+  Add the Sanity Project ID to `projectId` in `sanity/sanity.json`.

   ```json
     "api": {